Prev: Chapter 5: Exploration

 As with the other two scenarios, interaction also has a position-tracking map, here called the Stage.
 Unlike the combat and exploration maps, however, the Stage is more abstract.
-It's made up of a one-dimensional series of positions.
-Think of positions as primarily existing to track who has whose attention or how various sub-conversations happen within the overall group dynamics, though some scenarios may also use the Stage to track actual physical location when appropriate.
+It's made up of a series of positions often arranged in a one-dimensional manner.
+Positions generally exist to track who has whose attention or how various sub-conversations happen within the overall group dynamics; this may or may not involve differing physical locations.

 As with the other systems, standard Actions can only be played against targets in your occupied position.
 Ranged Actions can affect targets in other positions based on the Range text, just as in combat; however, unlike combat, you can play Ranged Actions even if there are enemies in your occupied position.
 Movement is typically simple, with default speeds of 1 allowing crossing into an adjacent position, although Charisma adds an extra wrinkle.

 Whenever an entity attempts to Move from one position to another, one enemy in the original occupied position can attempt to stop the movement with Charisma.
 Since the interaction Stage is abstract, this represents a character using their wit or force of personality to try to maintain a hold on another character's attention.